DenyT17/Pokemon_Battle_Predict/README.md

 ## Project implementation description 🔍
 In this part, I analisis basic pokemon stats and put in to graph.
 Part of cod responsible is in ***analysis*** function.
+In addition, in this part, I fill in all the Nan values, and create a new DataFrames that contains the required information to train the model, such as:

+* statistics of both pokemons (from the pokemon csv file) participating in the battle (from the combats.csv file),
+* winner of every battle

+This DataFrame is use to train model.

+#### Analysis Graphs:

 ### Percent of number of pokemon in each generation

 ![Figure_1](https://user-images.githubusercontent.com/122997699/216782333-613f6a6a-d782-4b54-9f63-15ce4e5e73c4.png)